CH-Earth/datatool/README.md

-  -e, --end-date=DATE			The end date of the forcing data -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds -m, --ensemble=STR                    The comma separated ensemble members values
-                                        Leave empty to extract all ensemble members;
+  -e, --end-date=DATE			The end date of the forcing data -l, --lat-lims=REAL,REAL		Latitude's upper and lower bounds -n, --lon-lims=REAL,REAL		Longitude's upper and lower bounds -m, --ensemble=ens1,[ens2[...]]
+Ensemble members to process, optional Leave empty to extract all ensemble members;
-                                        [optional]
-  -j, --submit-job			Submit the data extraction process as a job;
+  -j, --submit-job			Submit the data extraction process as a job
-					on the SLURM system; [optional]
+					on the SLURM system; optional
-  -p, --prefix=STR			Prefix  prepended to the output files -c, --cache=DIR			Path of the cache directory; [optional] -V, --version				Show version
+  -k, --no-chunk			No parallelization, recommended for small domains -p, --prefix=STR			Prefix  prepended to the output files -c, --cache=DIR			Path of the cache directory; optional -E, --email=STR			E-mail when job starts, ends, and finishes; optional -V, --version				Show version
   -h, --help				Show this screen and exit
 ```